Bombing of the Bezuidenhout

-The bombing of the Bezuidenhout (bombardement op het Bezuidenhout) took place on March 3, 1945, when the Royal Air Force mistakenly bombed the Bezuidenhout neighborhood in the Dutch city of The Hague, resulting in the death of 532 people.
+The bombing of the Bezuidenhout (bombardement op het Bezuidenhout) took place on 3 March 1945, when the Royal Air Force mistakenly bombed the Bezuidenhout neighbourhood in the Dutch city of The Hague, resulting in the death of 532 people.

 Bombing

-On the morning of March 3, 1945, 51 medium and light bombers of the North American B-25 Mitchell and Douglas Boston types from No. 137 and No. 139 wings of the Second Tactical Air Force took off from Melsbroek near Brussels and Vitry in Northern France with a payload of 67,000 kg of high-explosive bombs.
+On the morning of 3 March 1945, 51 medium and light bombers of the North American B-25 Mitchell and Douglas Boston types from No. 137 and No. 139 wings of the Second Tactical Air Force took off from Melsbroek near Brussels and Vitry in Northern France with a payload of 67,000 kg of high-explosive bombs.

 The British bombers were intended to bomb the Haagse Bos ("Forest of the Hague") district where the Germans had installed V-2 launching facilities that had been used to attack English cities.
-However, the pilots were issued with the wrong coordinates (vertical and horizontal interchanged), so the navigational instruments of the bombers had been set incorrectly, and combined with low fog and clouds which obscured their vision, the bombs were instead dropped on the Bezuidenhout residential neighborhood.
+However, the pilots were issued with the wrong coordinates (vertical and horizontal interchanged), so the navigational instruments of the bombers had been set incorrectly, and combined with low fog and clouds which obscured their vision, the bombs were instead dropped on the Bezuidenhout residential neighbourhood.
 Eventually, a wind force of 9 instead of the expected 5 added to the catastrophe.
-All bombs missed the rocket installations in the 2.4 km x 0.8 km forest target (Haagse Bos) by 1.2 km ("incorrect allowance for the wind"/"map-reading error"), and hit the Bezuidenhout neighborhood instead.
+All bombs missed the rocket installations in the 2.4*0.8 km2 forest target (Haagse Bos) by 1.2 km ("incorrect allowance for the wind"/"map-reading error"), and hit the Bezuidenhout neighbourhood instead.

-At 9:08 a.m. the 51 bombers dropped 67 tons of high-explosive bombs on the Bezuidenhout, wreaking widespread destruction.
+At 9:08 in the morning the 51 bombers dropped 67 tons of high-explosive bombs on the Bezuidenhout, wreaking widespread destruction.

 "Everyone went out and into the street.
 You saw people running, running, running everywhere.
 But whichever way you ran, there was fire everywhere."